AlirezaPourchali/velero/README.md

 * in another shell

 ```
-mc ls local/velero2/backups/test-pv-100
+mc ls local/velero/backups/restic/velero
 ```
-* check the volume size . if its not about 500 megabytes there is something wrong
+* in this directory you should see a `data` subdirectory
+it contains **the data from the volume you annotated**.

+* inside `data` directory subdirectories will be made (i think the names are the first 2 characters of the hashed backup name)

+* there should be a file arount 10mb there.

 # restoring

-* delete the namespace , and run the following
+* delete the pod and pvc and pv , and run the following
 ```
 velero restore create --from-backup test-pv-100
 ```
+* it will create your pvc , pv , pod.

+* if you check the pod you will see that an `init container` is used to get the data from minio to the volume.

+* it uses the `velero-restore-helper` image , which can be modified by a [configmap](https://velero.io/docs/v1.11/file-system-backup/#customize-restore-helper-container).

+note: could get the configmap to work yet

 # csi